victor-freitass/arch-school/README.md

 - $ docker compose up -d

 # API Documentation:

-When starting the "teacher" and "student" application, access "http://localhost:3000/api-doc/" to read the documentation and use the project.
+Access "http://localhost:3000/api-doc/" to read the documentation and use the project.